michael-lazar/jetforce/README.md

 ### Setting the ``host``

-The server's host should be set to the local socket address that you want to bind to:
+The server's host should be set to the local socket that you want to bind to:

 - ``--host "127.0.0.1"`` - Accept local connections only